Bible Study Begins by Selecting a Bible Translation

 Here are some of the most popular English translations.
 Your church or tradition may have a particular preference, but any one of these might be a good choice for you:

 • The King James Version (KJV, 1611) is, of course, the granddaddy of our English Bibles.
 For its day it was a very accurate translation and is still used in many congregations today.
 In 1984, the New King James Version (NKJV) was published as a whole Bible by Thomas Nelson.
-Translators modernized the language of archaic words substantially and removed most of the "thee's and thou's," through the original text it was based on remained the same as the KJV of 1611.
-For churches with a strong King James tradition, the NKJV is a popular choice.
+Translators modernized the language of archaic words and removed most of the "thee's and thou's."
+Howver, the Greek and Hebrew texts it was based (the Textus Receptus) on remain the same as the KJV of 1611.

-• The New International Version (NIV) was first translated as a whole Bible by evangelical scholars in 1973, with revisions in 1983 and 1988.
+• The New International Version (NIV) was first translated as a whole Bible by evangelical scholars in 1973, with revisions in 1984, and 2011.
 It provides an excellent balance between readability and accuracy of translation.
 For years it has been the most popular newer translation in the United States, especially among evangelical churches.
+For these reasons, I use the NIV as the main text for my Bible studies.

-• New American Standard Bible (NASB or NASV), translated by the Lockman Foundation, was published in the whole Bible in 1971 and revised in 1977.
+• New American Standard Bible (NASB or NASV), translated by the Lockman Foundation, was published in the whole Bible in 1971, with revisions in 1995 and 2020.
 Its big strength is its consistency in literally translating words and tenses.
-It is known as a very accurate translation, though perhaps not as easy to read aloud as some others.
+It is known as a very accurate translation, though perhaps not as easy to read aloud as some others, as it sounds kind of "wooden."

 Of course, there are many other modern translations, many of them good for serious Bible study, too numerous to list here.
 The original Living Bible and The Message are not translations, but paraphrases.
 They can be refreshing to read but aren't good Bibles for careful study.